Dear Dr Ren,

 If you thought this news was bad enough, you are mistaken.
 The kicker is that in a small proportion of men, these effects are persistent.
 That means that even if you discontinue the drug, the symptoms continue unabated, sometimes permanently.
 Yes, permanently.

 Surely, you protest, the drug manufacturer, Merck, would be required to publish warnings about such side effects.
-Their package insert states that “Only a small number of men will experience decreased libido and/or difficulty in achieving an erection.
+Their package insert states that “Only a small number of men will experience decreased libido and/or difficulty in achieving an erection making them need to visit a Low T Doctor.
 An even smaller number may have problems with ejaculation, including a decrease in the amount of semen ejaculated during sex (although this effect does not seem to interfere with normal sexual functioning).
 Clinical studies have shown that these adverse reactions will disappear in men who stop treatment with PROPECIA and in many who continue treatment.”(Italics mine)

 We do not know how to screen for those who will fall victim to permanent sexual and emotional debilitation from finasteride.
 We don’t know how to over-ride or treat those who develop the syndrome.
 The drug companies, denying the problem, are not underwriting research!

 In January of this year, Canada launched a class action law suit against Merck.
 As well, a Dr Michael Irwig is offering support to men like you who have experienced negative side effects of this powerful drug.

 Still, I’m afraid you drew the short straw and your boyfriend didn’t.
 Regardless, discontinuation of the drug would seem prudent for both of you.
 If you are really worried about hair loss, you can try a product called Rogaine, less potent—and less toxic—than Propecia.
 Or you could reorder your priorities.
 After all, it’s just hair, and Bruce Willis long ago made bald sexy!

 But what then?
 You have lost your sexual drive and your erectile capabilities.
 Get to your prescribing physicians and report your results.
 They can attempt what is called re-androgenizing therapies, though those have shown little success in these cases.